joelbreton2/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/node-type-uplink-configuration.md

               # IPv4 pools used for links to downlink switches.
 Set this on the parent switch.
 Cannot be combined with `uplink_ipv4_pool` set on the downlink switch.
               downlink_pools:

+                  # Comma separated list of prefixes (IPv4 address/Mask) or ranges (IPv4_address-IPv4_address).
-                  # IPv4 pool from which subnets will be allocated for links to downlink switches.
+                  # IPv4 subnets used for links to downlink switches will be derived from this pool based on index the peer's uplink interface's index in 'downlink_interfaces'.
                 - ipv4_pool: <str>

                   # List of downlink interfaces or ranges of interfaces to use this pool.
 The index of the interface in this list will determine which subnet will be taken from the pool.